 According to the Association of Applied Sports Psychology, a performance cue statement is a short statement said to yourself to refocus your concentration.
-Cue statements help you to focus through challenging environments, situations, and negative obtrusive thoughts that impact performance.
-The use of such self-talk, motivational phrases, and even internet memes is nothing new, and can add to your success no matter what difficulties you're dealing with.
+Cue statements help you to focus through challenging environments, situations and negative obtrusive thoughts that impact performance.
+The use of such self-talk, motivational phrases and even internet memes is nothing new and can add to your success, no matter what difficulties you're encountering.

-The goal is to find something that personally connects with you.
-Link a phrase to a highly memorable moment like scoring the winning touchdown or hitting the walk-off homerun to end a championship game.
-Performance cues do not have to be linked to sports, they can be linked to the feeling you had when you finished a tough race, a military special ops selection program, or earned an A on a test.
+The goal is to find something that connects with you.
+Link a phrase to a highly memorable moment, like scoring the winning touchdown or hitting the walk-off home run to end a championship game.
+Performance cues do not have to be linked to sports.
+They can be linked to the feeling you had when you finished a tough race, a military Special Ops selection program or earned an A on a test.

-Never Quit – A classic focus statement when things get tough physically or mentally.
-If you ever quit something, even as a kid, remember how you felt then and use that as motivation to never want to feel that way again.
+Never quit: A classic focus statement when things get tough physically or mentally.
+If you ever quit something, even as a child, remember how it felt then and use that as motivation never to want to feel that way again.
 This is great for when things get tough for you and your team.
-Don't quit – just see it through to the next day.
+Don't quit.
+Just see it through to the next day.

-DFQ – Don't F* Quit – Another classic focus statement and motivational patch used often by GoRuck participants during long 12- 48 hour events.
-Bluntly, it means to not quit on yourself or your team mates.
+DFQ (Don't F* Quit): Another classic focus statement and motivational patch used often by GoRuck participants during long 12- to 48-hour events.
+Bluntly, it means not to quit on yourself or your teammates.

-Let's Roll – Made famous by Todd Beamer on Flight 93 on September 11, 2001 before he and other passengers went after hijackers.
+Let's roll: Made famous by Todd Beamer on Flight 93 on Sept.
+11, 2001, before he and other passengers went after hijackers.

-Easy Day – Version of Navy SEAL slogan – The Only Easy Day was Yesterday.
+Easy day: It's a version of the Navy SEAL slogan: The only easy day was yesterday.
 Turned around, you can apply it to a very challenging day and call it an easy day.
-Or at the end of a tough day of training, you can say "another easy day."
+Or at the end of a tough day of training, you can say, "Another easy day."

-Some may say these are a waste of time, but they have been used by athletes at all levels, special operators, academics, business professionals, and others to get over the hump forever.
-This is true even whether or not you know about the term "performance cue."
+Some may say these are a waste of time, but they have been used by athletes at all levels, special operators, academics, business professionals and others to get over the hump.

 To make this work, according to Ryan Hedstrom in an article written for the Association of Applied Sports Psychology (as referenced above), do this: